 Evan Berg, M.D.

-Dr. Berg is an attending physician in the Department of Emergency Medicine at Newton Wellesley Hospital.
+Dr. Berg is the vice chair of clinical operations in emergency medicine at Boston Medical Center.
+He is an Assistant Professor of Medicine at the Boston University School of Medicine.
 Dr. Berg received his M.D. from The George Washington University School of Medicine.
 He completed his residency in Emergency Medicine, including a year as Chief Resident at Boston Medical Center.
-Dr. Berg was an Assistant Professor at the Boston University School of Medicine and an Assistant Residency Director with the Boston University Emergency Medicine Residency Program.
 He is a member of the American College of Emergency Physicians.
-He currently serves on the Emergency Department/Hospitalist Department collaborative committee at Newton Wellesley Hospital.

 David Diamond, M.D., C.S.S., FACOEM

-Dr. Diamond is the Associate Medical Director at MIT.
+Dr. Diamond recently retired from being the Associate Medical Director at MIT.
 After completing his M.D. at Brown University, he did post-graduate clinical training at Mt.
 Auburn Hospital and the Beth Israel Hospital in Boston followed by a research and teaching fellowship in General Medicine at Harvard Medical School.
-Dr. Diamond is an Associate Clinical Professor in Medicine at Harvard Medical School, and is on the active staff of the Massachusetts General Hospital and Mount Auburn Hospitals.
+Dr. Diamond was an Associate Clinical Professor in Medicine at Harvard Medical School, and was on the active staff of the Massachusetts General Hospital and Mount Auburn Hospitals.

 C. Ronald Kahn, M.D.